SmidgeonE/Stovepipe/thunderstore package/README.md

 # Changelog

+3.3.0 - Adjusted stovepipe behaviour, now generally a bullet will be chambered when a stovepipe occurs.
+The probability of this can be changed in the config under Probabilities - Stovepipe.
+ Adjusted failure to enter battery so that the trigger no longer causes the hammer to drop, making booping the slide more useful.

 3.2.4 - Fixed so that when a stovepipe occurs, only stovepipe probabilities decrease when using probability creep, instead of both stovepipe and double feed probabilities.

 3.2.3 - Fixed bug with double feeds sometimes not happening after 1st one.